-A newly published study from Columbia University’s Mailman School of Public Health reveals that exposure common household chemicals during pregnancy is linked to a drop in children’s IQ score.
+A newly published study from Columbia University’s Mailman School of Public Health reveals that exposure to common household chemicals during pregnancy is linked to a drop in children’s IQ scores.

 Children exposed during pregnancy to elevated levels of two common chemicals found in the home—di-n-butyl phthalate (DnBP) and di-isobutyl phthalate (DiBP)—had an IQ score, on average, more than six points lower than children exposed at lower levels, according to researchers at Columbia University’s Mailman School of Public Health.